 The local Arabs, inspired by the stone sculptures of sphinxes, which lined the entrance to the first temple, named the place as 'Wadi es-Sebua' or the Valley of the lions.
-The very first temple at the site was built by Amenhotep III which was later on (probably)restored by Rameses II.
+The very first temple at the site was built by Amenhotep III which was later on (probably) restored by Ramesses II.

-When the Wadi es-Sebua temples were threatened by flooding from the construction of the Aswan Dam project, the temple was dismantled in 1964 with U.S. support by the Egyptian Antiquities Service.
-They were moved to a new site only 4 km west from their original location, today known as the New Wadi es-Sabu'a temple complex.
+When the Wadi es-Sebua temples were threatened by flooding from the construction of the Aswan Dam project, the temple was dismantled in 1964 CE with US support by the Egyptian Antiquities Service.
+They were moved to a new site only 4 kilometers west from their original location, today known as the New Wadi es-Sabu'a temple complex.

 circa 1350 BCE